-For additional information, contact the ENRD by phone at 804-633-8255 or via e-mail (usarmy.aphill.id-sustainment.mbx.enrd-mailbox@mail.mil).
+For additional information, contact the ENRD by phone at 804-633-8255 or via e-mail (usarmy.fort-walker.id-sustainment.mbx.enrd-mailbox@army.mil).

-CONSTRUCTION EROSION AND SEDIMENT CONTROL
+Net Zero CONSTRUCTION EROSION AND SEDIMENT CONTROL

 Soil erosion is the process of detachment and transportation of soil materials by water, wind, ice, and gravity.
 Accelerated soil erosion from man's use of land accounts for 70 percent of total sediment in the United States.
 Forestry, agriculture, and construction are the major activities that cause accelerated erosion.
 Major problems can occur when large amounts of sediment enter waterways.